TCSOS OFFICES CLOSED TO THE PUBLIC

 Latest Communications from TCSOS

-ELO is a centralized learning resource for students across various content areas and across all grade levels.
-The daily lessons are compiled by a collaborative of teachers and specialists across the county.
-The ELO resources complement a teacher’s already established distance learning and/or individual contact with their own students.
+A learning resource for students across various content areas and grade levels.
+Daily lessons and resources are compiled by a collaborative of teachers and specialists across the county.

 The virus causes respiratory illness, with symptoms including fever, fatigue, cough, and shortness of breath.
 Some people may have flu, pneumonia, or more serious illness.
 More information can be found on the CDC’s website.